 Is Traditional Balsa Wood Manufacturing Really Better than HCM?

 Since the late 1980s, there’s been a divide among fishermen on whether the traditional balsa manufacturing process for Bagley lures is superior to the company’s newer heat compression molding (or HCM) process.
-In fact, fans of the early Bagley lures (circa 1960s-1980s) swear by the original’s ability to outdo every crankbait on the market.
-And they’ll spend tons of money to add such items for their collections.
+In fact, fans of vintage fishing lures, the early Bagley lures (circa the 1960s-1980s) swear by the original’s ability to outdo every crankbait on the market.
+And they’ll spend tons of money to add such items to their antique fishing lure collections.

 But is there really a difference in quality?
 Especially when we know the new process allows for 100% consistency in terms of design, size, shape, and function?